 There are employees at every business who are essential to the company’s operations and financial success.
-Key person (also known as key employee or key man insurance) is a life insurance policy that financially supports a business even if an essential employee — like an owner, partner, CEO, or other major executive — passes away.
+Key person insurance (also known as key employee or key man insurance) is a life insurance policy that financially supports a business if an essential employee — like an owner, partner, CEO, or other major executive — passes away.

 What is key person life insurance?

-Key person insurance pays a death benefit o your business if a crucial employee dies.
+Key person insurance pays a death benefit to your business if a crucial employee dies.
 The business owns the policy, pays the premiums, and is the beneficiary of the payout.
 Businesses can’t take out a key person policy on an employee without their knowledge and consent (known as dead peasant insurance).

 The payout can be used to: